Wu Zetian: Involvement in politics (655–660)

-Ruling with Emperor Gaozong: (660–683)
+Ruling with Emperor Gaozong (660–683)

-After removing those who opposed her rise, she was more power to influence politics, and Emperor Gaozong took full advantage of her advice on petitions made by officials and talking about state affairs.
 In 660, Emperor Gaozong and Empress Wu toured Bian Prefecture (modern-day Taiyuan), and Empress Wu had the opportunity to invite her old neighbors and relatives to a feast.
 Later that year, Emperor Gaozong began to suffer from an illness that carried the symptoms of painful headaches and loss of vision, generally thought to be hypertension-related.
-He began to have Empress Wu make rulings on daily petitions and proposals made by officials.
-It was said that Empress Wu had quick reactions and understood both literature and history, and therefore, she made correct rulings, and Emperor Gaozong, with her ability, no longer paid much attention to governmental affairs, and over time and every day more and more depended on her advice, and delegated his duties to her.
-Thereafter, her authority rivaled Emperor Gaozong's, from this point on, Empress Wu became the undisputed power behind the throne until the end of his reign.
-Slowly, Gaozong became aware of Wu's increasing power however, he could not stop Wu effectively.
+He began to have Empress Wu make rulings on daily petitions by officials.
+Thereafter, her authority rivaled Emperor Gaozong's.